Blog

 Makayla Epps attended Marion County High School where she played varsity basketball under her father,

-Anthony Epps, who served as the team’s head coach.
+Anthony Epps, who served as the team’s Assistant coach.
 Epps amassed impressive career statistics for the Lady

 Knights.
 Her senior year was particularly dominant, contributing to her recognition as the Gatorade Kentucky